CS126SP20/pac-man/DEVELOPMENT.md

     - Added special audio for when Pac-Man can eat ghosts
     - Added 'waka-waka' audio.
 Adjusted volume and logic so that the audios start and stop playing at the correct times
-    - Cleaned up code and added comments
+    - Cleaned up code and added comments to files

     - Expanded game play so that user keeps playing until they lose all 3 lives.
       And when the user loses and goes back to the main screen, if they press